 width indicating the width in luma samples of the maximum performance point.

 bit_depth indicating the bit depth of the luma samples of the maximum performance point.

+chroma_format indicating the assumed chroma format for this performance point.

 NOTE Each parameter of the max performance point does not necessarily represent the maximum in that dimension.
 It is the combination of all dimensions that constitutes the maximum performance point.